How to Buy Anatomy Posters Without Regrets

 If online shopping has done one thing, it has trained people to look for the lowest price.
 In reality, final appearance trumps cost.
-If the end result is unattractive, nonfunctional or unsanitary, boasting about how much money was saved is inconsequential.
+I sometimes muse that cheap food is my second favorite next to good.
+THe distinction is more important when decorating commercial spaces.
+If the end result is unattractive, nonfunctional or unsanitary, boasting about how little you paid is inconsequential.

 What if the cost-saving option prevents physicians from annotating anatomy posters with dry-erase markers?
 Perhaps there is only enough wall space to hang two anatomy posters per exam room.
 Since five titles are required to address patents, are anatomy posters shuttled from room to room?
 Can you see how real-world usage and available wall space have a greater impact than cost savings?